Laura Waters

-Laura Jane Waters is a British physician, genitourinary consultant at the National Health Service (NHS) Mortimer Market Centre in London.
+Laura Janet Walters is a British physician who is a genitourinary consultant at the National Health Service (NHS) Mortimer Market Centre in London.
 She was chair of the British HIV Association (BHIVA) until 2023 and advises the NHS on HIV treatment.
 Waters is a regular contributor to Boyz magazine, and throughout the COVID-19 pandemic provided regular advice to HIV-positive people.

 Early life and education

-Waters was born in Crawley.
+Walters was born in Crawley.
 She grew up in Dorking, and attended The Ashcombe School.
-Waters studied medicine at Charing Cross & Westminster Medical School (CXWMS), which is now a college of Imperial College London.
+Walters studied medicine at Charing Cross & Westminster Medical School (CXWMS), which is now a college of Imperial College London.
 She completed her specialist training in genitourinary medicine in 2007.
 Her doctoral research involved ways to switch and simplify antiviral drugs.
 This included analysis the impact of the switch from efavirenz, an antiviral that is regularly used for antiviral therapy, to etravirine or maraviroc.
-After completing her doctorate Waters worked in clinical trials at Chelsea and Westminster Hospital and the Royal Sussex County Hospital, Brighton.
+After completing her doctorate Walters worked in clinical trials at Chelsea and Westminster Hospital and the Royal Sussex County Hospital, Brighton.